9 Project Communications You Should Send This Year

 4. The current status is…

-I hope you used regular project status reports this year.
-You should have used them as a tool to communicate status on your project, at least once a month, at least to the project sponsor.
-Preferably more.
+A good report is a tool to communicate status on your project, at least once a month, at least to the project sponsor.
+Preferably to more people.

 5. I saw this and thought of you…